0xception/chatio-client/README.md

 ## Installation

-If you have a git or a github account:
+If you have a git installed (might need to be root, or run with sudo):

     $ npm install -g git+https://github.com/0xception/chatio-client.git